UEFA EURO 2024 qualifying: Matchday 6 preview | European Qualifiers

 Article summary

-Erling Haaland could be set to make headlines in the European Qualifiers, while Armenia are dreaming big.
+Erling Haaland could be set to make headlines in the European Qualifiers, while Italy's new era continues to take shape.

 Article top media content